AdaneNT/adanent.github.io/index.md

  <p>Welcome!
 I’m Adane — an AI researcher working at the intersection of machine learning, computer vision, and multimodal AI.</p>

 <p style="text-align: justify;">
-My work focuses on building intelligent systems that can address complex real-world challenges.
-Currently, I am a postdoctoral researcher at <a href="https://mediafutures.no/">SFI MediaFutures </a> – University of Bergen, Norway, where I develop deep learning and generative models for media content generation and analysis.
-My recent projects involve LLMs, vision models (e.g.,Transformers, GANs), and collaborations with industry partners to create scalable AI solutions.
+My work focuses on building intelligent systems that can solve complex real-world tasks Currently, I am a postdoctoral researcher at <a href="https://mediafutures.no/">SFI MediaFutures </a> (University of Bergen, Norway), focusing on multimodal learning, LLMs, and deep generative models to build robust AI solutions for real-world industry challenges.
 </p>

 <p style="text-align: justify;">